No one therapy is superior. With hypno-psychotherapy you can have the best of all worlds.

 I believe that a great many of these therapies have a good deal to offer.
 I believe that good therapists, the best therapists, will be prepared to learn from as many of them as possible and will come to blend some of them into a distinct personal therapy of their very own.

 There are other influences too, of course, and my approach develops naturally over time, being that I continue to learn from study and from my clients themselves.
+I’ve been undertaking a masters degree in child and adolescent psychotherapy in recent times.
+The approaches and theory I’ve learned during this time have been hugely influential in how I work with my adult clients.

 A very famous hypnotherapist (well, he’s famous among hypnotherapists) once claimed that he devised a fresh, new therapy for every client he saw.
 I take many of his claims with a pinch of salt and yet that is my aim too.